aws-samples/micro-frontend-blueprint/README.md

 make build-mfe
 ```

-Once this process is done, naviagte to the parent directory:
+Once this process is done, navigate to the parent directory:
 ```
 cd ..
 ```